 (e) Each member when allocated to a section shall have the rights and responsibilities of a member of that section as determined by these rules and by the Federal Council.
 Members who wish to be allocated to more than one section will nominate, and be allocated to, a primary section and will be entitled to vote in sectional elections for that primary section only.
 Where a member wishes to be allocated to another section or sections or transfer to another section, he or she shall submit an application to that effect to the Chief Executive or Regional Director.

-(f) Where a member is admitted to another section or transfers her or his membership, the member shall be required to pay the difference between any entrance fee or subscriptions applicable to that section, unless the amount is waived by the Chief Executive or Regional Director.
+(f) Where a member is admitted to another section or transfers her or his membership, the member shall be required to pay the difference between the subscriptions applicable to that section, unless the amount is waived by the Chief Executive or Regional Director.

 (g) Applicants for membership shall be advised by the Association in writing of: